rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/23_turtlesim_on_cloud.md

 1. On the left navigation menu, click **Networking** > **Networks**.
 2. Click **Add Network** and select **Routed Networks**.
-3. In the **Create new routed network** dialog-box, enter the following details in the respective fields.
+3. In the **Create new routed network** dialog box, enter the following details in the respective fields.
    - **Name** : Type ```melodic-cloud-rnet``` as the name of the routed network.
    - **ROS Distro**: From the drop-down menu, select the ROS distro as ```Melodic```.
    - **Runtime**: Select the runtime as ```Cloud```.